rivernews/django-angular-cli/README.md

   - Create view or viewset fetching model and the serializer
   - Setup url routing
 - Test in server!
 - TODO: see how we can use it, to do CRUD operations.
-Use [this tutorial](https://www.techiediaries.com/tutorial-django-rest-framework-building-products-manager-api/) to figure out the RESTful class view by looking at their functional programming alternatives.
+[Try this first](https://wsvincent.com/django-rest-framework-tutorial/) to implement CRUD.
+To learn more about RESTful class views, use [this tutorial](https://www.techiediaries.com/tutorial-django-rest-framework-building-products-manager-api/) to figure out the RESTful class view by looking at their functional programming alternatives.
 - TODO: Setup security: require login or certain user to access API.
 - **TODO: Angular try to request a POST, see if no error**
 - Try to reset the Django project to a cleaner file tree.
 Try adding a dot at the end when creating django project, this makes file tree very clean!
 Recreate django --> copy codes --> try deploy to eb.